Skip to main content

 Crimes and offenses, controlled substances, distribution for a medical purpose, further provided, Secs.
 20-2-58, 20-2-71 am'd.

-This bill would provide that a practitioner or pharmacist may not knowingly prescribe, administer, or dispense a controlled substance enumerated in Schedules I through V except for a legitimate medical purpose in the practitioner's regular practice of his or her profession.
+• Amends 20-2-58 to require that a practitioner or pharmacist may not knowingly prescribe, administer, or dispense a Schedule I–V controlled substance except for a legitimate medical purpose in the practitioner’s regular practice.

 Subjects